SOL High School Assessment Frequently Asked Questions (FAQ)

 Learn about SOL assessments within high schools

 High school students have opportunities to take a variety of assessments to fulfill state testing and graduation requirements.
 Click on each question below to view the response.

+With this understanding, parents and guardians have a right to refuse test participation for their students under federal law.
 More information about the implications of refusing testing can be found on the Right to Refuse Assessments webpage.

 What if my student plans to use a substitute test to verify credit?

 The Virginia Board of Education has approved certain substitute tests (such as Advanced Placement, International Baccalaureate, and WorkKeys) that can be used for verified credit.

 If the student earns a qualifying test score on the substitute exam, they no longer need to take a SOL test for verified credit.
 Some students already have a qualifying substitute test score for a course.
 Other students may plan to take a substitute test this year.